We use our proprietary methodology to produce these rankings. Learn more →

 Back to top

 This ranking is based on the the academic achievement and influence of the faculty members and alumni of these schools in the field of industrial organizational psychology, as determined by a proprietary metric of publications and citations in IO Psychology.
-For more information see our ranking methodology.
+Our ranking criteria and their weights can be viewed on our College Denominator page.

 Financial aid and Admission Information